pirsch-analytics/pirsch/README.md

 Pirsch generates a unique fingerprint for each visitor.
 The fingerprint is a hash of the visitors IP, User-Agent, the date, and a salt.
 The date guarantees that the data is separated by day, so visitors can only be tracked for up to one day.

 Each time a visitor opens your page, Pirsch will store a hit.
-The hits are analyzed later to extract meaningful data and reduce storage usage by aggregation.
+The hits are analyzed using the `Analyzer` to extract meaningful data.

 The tracking works without invading the visitor's privacy as no cookies are used nor required.
 Pirsch can track visitors using ad blockers that block trackers like Google Analytics.